 You’ve come to the right place

-We offer treatments that are most often effective and can help treat your pain.
 One of the most difficult aspects for men with testicular pain is that many physicians have trouble believing their patients are suffering from true pain.
-Many men have seen their primary care physician and seen a urologist and have been placed on weeks to months of antibiotics.
+Many men have seen their primary care physician and seen a specialist and have been placed on weeks to months of antibiotics.
 These men may also leave their physicians with nothing more than a referral for counseling rather than a true solution.
-Dr. Gittens takes testicular pain seriously, as he's well aware that not only is this condition not rare, it can be debilitating physically, and emotionally.
+Dr. Gittens takes testicular pain seriously, as he’s well aware that it can be debilitating physically, and emotionally.

 Causes of Testicular Pain

 Dr. Gittens prides himself on providing effective treatment for testicular and groin pain.
-With success rates greater than 80%, Dr. Gittens has become a leader in treating men with testicular pain.
+With success rates up to 80%, Dr. Gittens has become a leader in treating men with testicular pain.

-At the Philadelphia Center for Sexual Medicine and New York Center for Sexual Medicine we realize that everyone that has testicular or groin pain is not the same.
-We provide non surgical and surgical alternatives.
+At Centers of Sexual Medicine and Wellness in Philadelphia and New York we realize that not everyone that has testicular or groin pain is not the same.
+We provide nonsurgical and surgical alternatives.
 Dr. Gittens will decide the most effective treatment for you.

 Types of treatment may include physical therapy, oral therapy, injectable agents, nerve blocking agents, acoustic wave stimulation, and a possible microsurgical spermatic cord denervation.

-Dr. Gittens is fellowship trained in microscopic surgeon.
-He performs a procedure that specifically targets the nerves causing pain in the groin or testicle.
-This procedure is called a microsurgical denervation of the spermatic cord.
-This requires no overnight stay in the hospital has minimal risk and can have up to an 80% success rate on the correct patient.
+Dr. Gittens is a fellowship trained in sexual medicine and is a microsurgeon.
+The microsurgical spermatic cord denervation is a surgery that specifically targets the nerves causing pain in the groin or testicle.
+This procedure is called microsurgical denervation of the spermatic cord.
+This requires no overnight stay in the hospital, has minimal risk, and can have up to an 80% success rate on selected patients.